 The next version of Implementing Six Sigma is titled Integrated Enterprise Excellence, Volume III Improvement Project Execution: A Management and Black Belt Guide for Going Beyond Lean Six Sigma and the Balanced Scorecard.

 In the book′s 1100+ pages, Integrated Enterprise Excellence (IEE) Volume III sequentially describes implementation of Lean Six Sigma tools for an improvement′s project execution.
 Book topics follow a Define-Measure-Analyze-Improve-Control (DMAIC) roadmap that structurally integrates Lean and Six Sigma tools so that the most appropriate methodologies are used at the right time to improve a process′s response.

-Lean Six Sigma Books and No-charge Training Resources
+Business Management System Books and Lean Six Sigma 2.0 Books Plus No-charge Training Resources

-Practitioners, universities, and on-site process improvement organizations gain much when utilizing Lean Six Sigma books and no-charge training resources as part of their Lean Six Sigma deployment.
+Practitioners, universities, and on-site process improvement organizations gain much when utilizing the above noted Lean Six Sigma books and no-charge training resources as part of their Lean Six Sigma deployment.
 Benefits when using these resource include:

 - Lean Six Sigma process improvement execution can now follow a consistent roadmap, which can be presented in its training, so that everyone is working from the ″same sheet of music″;e., success is more than just learning the tools but how to also effectively integrate process improvement tools so that waste is minimized when executing an improvement project.